 Propagation: | By seeds. |

-It propagates by seeds.
-It is best to propagate seeds in a mixture of moist peat and perlite.
+Propagation of the Key Thatch Palm is primarily achieved through seeds.
+It is advisable to propagate these seeds in a mixture comprising moist peat and perlite for optimal results.

 Key Thatch Palm Pictures